liangw6/soundwave/README.md

 Below the button is result of gesture classification.
 It can be "push", "pull" or "none", the last of which suggests there is no significant Doppler effect to indicate movement.

-At the buttom of the screen, it displays, in real-time, the magnitude of frequency (as magnified outputs from FFT).
+At the buttom of the screen, it displays, in real-time, the magnitude for each frequency (as magnified outputs from FFT).
 User gestures of "push" and "pull" will generate a strong and clearly visible Dopploer effect here.

 Note: to re-run soundwave, user will need to restart the application.
 In other words, the "Emit Signal" button can be used only once per launch.
 ![alt text](IMG_0178.jpg)